Our Governing Body

 • Review and monitor outstanding debts and action taken.

-• Monitor and approve virements and expenditure over the Headteacher’s delegated limit.
+• Monitor and authorise expenditure including those over the Headteacher’s delegated limit.

-• Appraise and approve spending decisions where competitive quotations or tenders are required.
+• Consider and approve spending decisions where competitive quotations or tenders are required in accordance with the current Contract Procedures Rules.

 • Ensure the school operates within the financial regulations of the Local Authority and the requirements of the DfE Schools Financial Value Standard (SFVS).

-• Monitor expenditure of all voluntary funds held on behalf of the Governing Body by review of an audited annual statement of income and expenditure.
+• Monitor expenditure of all voluntary funds held on behalf of the Governing Board and receive an audited annual statement of income and expenditure.

-• Annually review the outcomes of the asset register stock check and approve the disposal of obsolete items.
+• Annually review the outcomes of the Asset Register stock check and approve the disposal of obsolete items

 • Consider and promote income generation.

-• Annually review income generated from contracts and lettings; oversee the use of premises by outside users.
+• Annually review income generated from lettings, fees and charges, funding raising activities and the sale of assets.

-• Ensure all appropriate insurances are in place.
+• Ensure the school has appropriate insurance cover in place.

-• Monitor service level agreements annually and make decisions in respect of service level agreements ensuring value for money.
+• Annually review and make decisions in respect of service level agreements and other contracts and lettings.

-• Make decisions on expenditure following recommendations from other committees.
+• Make decisions on expenditure following recommendations from other committees

-• Ensure as far as is practical that health and safety issues are appropriately funded in accordance with agreed priorities.
+• Ensure as far as is practical that health and safety issues are appropriately funded in accordance with agreed priorities

 • Annually review financial benchmarking data.

-• Monitor the implementation of actions arising from the Internal Audit report or of a financial nature from other inspection regime reports.
+• Monitor the implementation of actions arising from the Internal Audit report or of a financial nature from other inspection regime reports

 Premises:

-• Establish, review and monitor the Health and Safety Policy ensuring that the school meets health and safety requirements.
+• Annually approve the Health and Safety Policy ensuring that the school meets health and safety requirements.

 • Ensure actions are taken in respect of relevant health and safety legislation.